google/fonts/ofl/inknutantiqua/upstream_info.md

 ## Conclusion

 The source block for Inknut Antiqua is incomplete: it has `repository_url` but is missing both `commit` and `config_yaml`.
 The upstream repository has `.glyphs` source files but no `config.yaml`.
 Status: `missing_commit`.
 Actions needed: (1) identify the correct upstream commit corresponding to the current binary files in google/fonts; (2) create an override `config.yaml` in the google/fonts directory referencing `Inknut Antiqua uprights.glyphs`.

+## Commit Added (HIGH confidence)

+Commit `9db4a5c235ef042adbc0da37fcf3dda3ffe59201` was determined by **tag_match**.
+Matched a version tag in the upstream repo whose date is on or before the binary modification date in google/fonts (2020-10-08).
+This is the most reliable method.